 Yes!
 Pet market sales have only increased over the past decade.
 Trends in the pet industry are introducing exciting economic opportunities for many people.
 (Statista)

 5. Which generation buys their pets the most gifts for the holidays?

-Sixty percent of Gen Z pet owners bought their pet a gift for the holidays in 2020.
-After Gen Z, 49% of Millennials get their pets gifts.
+60 percent of Gen Z pet owners bought their pet a gift for the holidays in 2020.
+After Gen Z, 49% of millennials get their pets gifts.
 Pets are family members, too!
 (Statista)

 Featured Image Credit: Cindy Parks, Pixabay